The Lincoln Nebraska SHIP office has moved! Our new office is located at 2717 S. 8th Street, Suite 4.

-Senior Health Insurance Information Program (SHIIP) educates people with Medicare, assisting seniors and individuals with disabilities make informed decisions about health insurance.
+Nebraska SHIP educates people with Medicare, empowering seniors and people with disabilities to make informed decisions about health insurance.

 The Official U.S. Government Site for Medicare.
 Compare and enroll in drug and health plans, information regarding Medicare.